scottdomes/scottdomes-blog/content/blog/react-native-sexy-forms/index.md

   }
 ```

-Here's what thsee methods do:
+Here's what these methods do:
 1. Introduce a new `Animated.Value` called `position`, which will refer to the input's transform.
 2. Introdue a `shake` method that calls `startShake` after a brief timeout.
 This is to avoid shaking until the form's opacity has finished fading in.
 3. Introduce `startShake`, which created a sequence of animations, moving the input's position back and forth.